amfarrell/conda-walkthrough/conda-python-helloworld.md

 be creating packages for.
 Conda also enables you to create sandboxed environments similar to virtualenv.
 Before we begin, create a new environment with `conda create --name hello-test python=3.4` and then activate it with `source activate hello-test`.

+TODO: talk more about what conda actually is for someone who has never encountered it.

 Part I: distutils and setup.py
 ==============================
 Before we create a conda package, we must first create a basic python package.